brendeny/Flight-App/README.md

 Phase 2
 - As a user, I want to be able to save my current flight schedule to file from the main menu
 - As a user, I want to be able to load my last saved flight schedule from the main menu

+Phase 3 Instructions for Grader

+- On EDX it asks to say how many points we are expecting based on the grading key.
+I am expecting to receive full marks (100 pts) as I believe I have fulfilled the requirements outlined and have justified this below.
+- You can generate the first required event by first clicking the "1.
+Show Flight List" button to get to the flight schedule display screen ("Panel that displays Xs that have been added to the Y").
+Then you can enter the flight information as required then click (click-event type, first event-type) the "Add" button which will add the "Flight (X)" to the "FlightList (Y)" and also to the table.
+You can additionally press alt+a (keyboard-event type, second event-type) to use a mnemonic shortcut to add the flight.
+- You can generate the second required event by first clicking the "1.
+Show Flight List" button to get to the flight schedule display screen.
+Then you can then select the flight you want to remove by clicking it to highlight it, then clicking (click-event type, first event-type) the "Remove" button which will remove the "Flight (X)" from the "FlightList (Y)" and table.
+You can additionally press alt+r (keyboard-event type, second event-type) to use a mnemonic shortcut to add the flight.
+- You can locate my visual component in the main application menu by seeing the plane logo.
+You can also trigger my audio component by clicking the plane logo image which will play a plane sound.
+- You can save the state of my application by clicking the "Save Flight List" button in the main menu, or by pressing alt+S to use the mnemonic shortcut in the main menu
+- You can reload the state of my application by clicking the "Load Last Flight List" button in the main menu or by pressing alt+L to use the mnemonic shortcut in the main menu